Aṣẹ

 Rituals to invoke divine forces reflect this same concern for the autonomous ase of particular entities.
 The recognition of the uniqueness and autonomy of the ase of persons and gods is what structures society and its relationship with the other-world.

-Ashe and Yoruba art
+Àṣẹ and Yoruba art

 The concept of ashe influences how many of the Yoruba arts are composed.
 In the visual arts, a design may be segmented or seriate - a "discontinuous aggregate in which the units of the whole are discrete and share equal value with the other units."
 Such elements can be seen in Ifá trays and bowls, veranda posts, carved doors, and ancestral masks.